Skip to main content

 While the terms “feature toggle” and “feature flag” are often used interchangeably, there is a difference between the two, and how they are used.

-Feature toggles are switches that turn features and functionalities on and off.
-Feature flags are logic code snippets that manage the full lifespan of a feature – from creation to release to discontinuation.
+Feature toggles are short-term switches that turn features and functionalities on and off.
+Feature flags are pieces of logic in code that manage the full lifespan of a feature, from creation to release to discontinuation.

 While feature toggles came first, they have quickly evolved in complexity and function from simple ON/OFF switches.
 Their evolution gave rise to feature flags that handle feature lifecycle management.